jeremytammik/tbc/a/2049_voodoo.md

 The solution is to use a new [`FilteredElementCollector` constructor overload taking two view element ids](https://www.revitapidocs.com/2024/a9599101-043e-ddbc-f50a-8e55cd615daf.htm): `FilteredElementCollector(Document, ElementId, ElementId)` constructs a new `FilteredElementCollector` that will search and filter the visible elements from a Revit link in a host document view.

 Oh dear, I see that you mention Revit 2021.
-Well, that is a very old version indeed, no longer supported.
-I'm sorry to say that the new overload was apparently introduced in Revit 2024, almost two years ago.
+The new overload was apparently introduced in Revit 2024, almost two years ago.

 To quote from Richard Thomas' answer: Prior to 2024 getting visibility of elements in link per view is non-existent I believe.
 You can approximate with some element filters transferred into the link document but they will not pick up if the element has been hidden in view in the document that hosts the link.